biometricITC/cPP-biometrics/input/CP_MDFPP.md

 used independent of the hybrid authentication, i.e. without having to enter a PIN/password.*

+*If "hybrid" is selected, then the optional requirement FIA\_HYB\_EXT.1 must be included in the TOE to specify the biometric modalities that are allowed to be used with the hybrid mechanism.*

 *The Password Authentication Factor is configured according to FIA\_PMG\_EXT.1.*